How to Prepare for Technical Interviews

 I still remember my first serious technical interview.
 I had studied algorithms, skimmed through coding questions, and even memorized definitions.
 On paper, I felt ready.
 But once the interviewer asked me to explain my reasoning out loud while coding, everything felt different.
 My hands froze—not because I didn’t know the answer, but because I hadn’t practiced thinking like an interviewer.

 That experience taught me an important lesson: technical interviews test more than technical knowledge.
 They evaluate problem-solving, communication, decision-making, and how you handle uncertainty.
+Strong technical knowledge often comes from structured learning and certifications → [Best Certifications to Boost Your Career in Tech]

-If you’re preparing for technical interviews—whether for software engineering, IT, data roles, or technical internships—this guide will show you how to prepare the right way, based on real-world hiring practices, not guesswork.
+If you’re preparing for technical interviews, whether for software engineering, IT, data roles, or technical internships, this guide will show you how to prepare the right way, based on real-world hiring practices, not guesswork.

 What Technical Interviews Actually Measure